landonb/home-fries/.fries/once/README.rst

 You could also link you Vim scripts to your root account, but this author worries that letting all your Vim plugins run as root is dangerous.
+(Though so it probably more so letting all your Bash config run, unless you've audited it well.)

 .. code-block:: bash